marcocesarato/php-conventional-changelog/README.md

 ```
         --config          str         Specify the configuration file path
 -c      --commit          bool        Commit the new release once changelog is generated
+        --commit-all      bool        Commit all changes the new release once changelog is generated
 -a      --amend           bool        Amend commit the new release once changelog is generated
         --major           bool        Major release (important changes)
         --minor           bool        Minor release (add functionality)